wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

             return nil, fmt.Errorf("unsupported alg %q", t.Method.Alg())
         }
         kid, _ := t.Header["kid"].(string)
-        return jwks.GetKey(kid) // pinned issuer JWKS — never an inline jwk header })
+        return jwks.GetKey(kid) // pinned issuer JWKS - never an inline jwk header })
     ```

-    **TLS** — set `tls.Config{MinVersion: tls.VersionTLS12, ServerName: host}` on every outbound client and server config as the minimum floor, but expect the negotiated protocol to prefer TLS 1.3: Go's `crypto/tls` negotiates 1.3 by default when `MinVersion` permits, with 1.2 retained only for compatibility. `InsecureSkipVerify: true` is acceptable only when operator-configured with a secure default of `false`; a hardcoded `true` is a defect.
+    **TLS.** Set `tls.Config{MinVersion: tls.VersionTLS12, ServerName: host}` on every outbound client and server config as the minimum floor, but expect the negotiated protocol to prefer TLS 1.3: Go's `crypto/tls` negotiates 1.3 by default when `MinVersion` permits, with 1.2 retained only for compatibility. `InsecureSkipVerify: true` is acceptable only when operator-configured with a secure default of `false`; a hardcoded `true` is a defect.

     **Constant-time comparison** with `crypto/subtle.ConstantTimeCompare` (or `hmac.Equal` for MACs).

 ### Random Number Generation

 Security-sensitive values (tokens, salts, IVs, nonces, session IDs, password prefixes) must come from a cryptographically secure PRNG.
-The risk is low available entropy at PRNG initialisation, which makes some output values more likely than others — read the OWASP guidance referenced in the upstream guideline for the failure modes.
+The risk is low available entropy at PRNG initialization, which makes some output values more likely than others.
+Read the OWASP guidance referenced in the upstream guideline for the failure modes.
 In containers this is sharper: entropy gathering takes significant time at instance spawn.

 === "Java stack"

     Use `java.security.SecureRandom`, never `java.util.Random`, for anything security-sensitive (`new Random().nextInt(...)` for a token or password prefix is the anti-pattern).

     For per-request security values (tokens, salts, IVs, nonces, session IDs) use the no-arg `new SecureRandom()`.
-On a modern JDK/Linux its default provider (NativePRNG) draws its `nextBytes` output from `/dev/urandom`, which is non-blocking, and the instance self-seeds on first use — so there is no manual reseeding to manage and no stall to design around.
+On a modern JDK/Linux its default provider (NativePRNG) draws its `nextBytes` output from `/dev/urandom`, which is non-blocking, and the instance self-seeds on first use, so there is no manual reseeding to manage and no stall to design around.
 Do not pin a fixed legacy algorithm string.

     Reuse a single `SecureRandom` instance (for example via a `static` field or a `ThreadLocal`) rather than constructing one per call.
 Do **not** rotate the instance after a usage count, periodically discard and recreate it, or call `setSeed` / `generateSeed` for routine generation: NativePRNG (and the DRBG providers) are reseeded from the OS CSPRNG, so a usage-count rotation mitigates no real degradation, `generateSeed` can map to the blocking `/dev/random` source on some configurations, and per the [`SecureRandom` javadoc](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/security/SecureRandom.html) `setSeed` supplements rather than replaces the existing seed, so self-supplied material does not add entropy.

     Reserve `SecureRandom.getInstanceStrong()` for generating long-lived, high-value secrets such as RSA/EC key pairs, where it maps to a strong (typically `/dev/random`-backed) source and occasional blocking to gather extra entropy is acceptable.
-If an explicit algorithm string is mandated for compliance, use `SecureRandom.getInstance("DRBG")` (NIST SP 800-90A), never the legacy `SHA1PRNG`, which is weaker than the approved DRBG mechanisms and is flagged by static analysers.
+If an explicit algorithm string is mandated for compliance, use `SecureRandom.getInstance("DRBG")` (NIST SP 800-90A), never the legacy `SHA1PRNG`, which is weaker than the approved DRBG mechanisms and is flagged by static analyzers.

 === "Go stack"

-    Use `crypto/rand`, never `math/rand`, for security-sensitive values (`math/rand` seeded from `time.Now().UnixNano()` is the anti-pattern — it is deterministic). **Always check the error** returned by `crypto/rand` functions; a non-nil error signals an entropy problem and the value must not be used.
+    Use `crypto/rand`, never `math/rand`, for security-sensitive values (`math/rand` seeded from `time.Now().UnixNano()` is the anti-pattern: it is deterministic). **Always check the error** returned by `crypto/rand` functions; a non-nil error signals an entropy problem and the value must not be used.

-    When range-limiting a random integer, use a method that preserves uniformity (`crypto/rand.Int` with a `*big.Int` bound) — **avoid modulo bias** from `value % n`.
+    When range-limiting a random integer, use a method that preserves uniformity (`crypto/rand.Int` with a `*big.Int` bound): **avoid modulo bias** from `value % n`.
 Ensure containers have a working entropy source. `golang.org/x/crypto` covers higher-level primitives that need randomness.

 ### Heap Inspection

-If a password or key is left in memory after use, an attacker with a memory dump (or similar access) can read it — a heap inspection attack.
+If a password or key is left in memory after use, an attacker with a memory dump (or similar access) can read it.
+This is a heap inspection attack.
 Hold secrets in a mutable type and zero them as soon as the operation that needs them completes, before the variable goes out of scope.
 (See also the [OWASP Cryptographic Storage Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cryptographic_Storage_Cheat_Sheet.html) for in-memory key handling.)

 === "Java stack"

-    Collect and store secrets as `char[]` (or another mutable type), never `java.lang.String` — `String` is immutable, has no method to overwrite its contents, and can survive multiple GC cycles after it is unreferenced.
+    Collect and store secrets as `char[]` (or another mutable type), never `java.lang.String`: `String` is immutable, has no method to overwrite its contents, and can survive multiple GC cycles after it is unreferenced.
 Clear the array after use, e.g. `Arrays.fill(pw, '\0')`, before it leaves scope.

     The anti-patterns are (1) reading a password into a `String`, and (2) reading it into a `char[]` but never clearing it.
 Carbon's `SecurityUtil` provides helpers for this: `SecurityUtil.getSensitiveDataMap(request, SENSITIVE_PARAMETER_NAME_LIST)` returns the sensitive parameters as a `Map<String, Object>` from which a parameter is retrieved as `char[]`, and `SecurityUtil.clearSensitiveDataMap(...)` zeroes them after use.